basp-group/Faceted-HyperSARA/pyxis_ms2mat/ReadMe.md

 2. Meqtrees https://github.com/ratt-ru/meqtrees/wiki/Installation

 # General notes
+1. Data extraction is performed using `pyxis`.
+The task should be performed in the folder containing `pyxis_ckat.py`.
-1. The user must provide the name/path to the measurement set.
+2. The user must provide the name/path to the measurement set.
 The remaining optional inputs are:
 ```bash
 "OUT" # nametag of the source of interest, it will define the directory of the extracted data, default OUT=""
 "FIELDID" # field ID of the source of interest, default FIELDID=0
 "CHF" # ID of the first channnel to be extracted, default CHF=0
 "CHL" # ID of the last channnel to be extracted, default  CHL=NUM_CHAN.
 ```
-2. Extracted .mat files are saved in `../data/`.
+3. Extracted .mat files are saved in `../data/`.
 The files contain the following fields:
 ```bash
 "frequency" # channel frequency
 "y"  # data (Stokes I)